-Includes former contributors who have retained a right to a refund of contributions or a transfer of pension benefits to another scheme.
+^{} Includes former contributors who have retained a right to a refund of contributions or a transfer of pension benefits to another scheme.

 The contributions received from GMPF employers can be found in Note 20.

-Further information is published in the Greater Manchester Pension Fund Annual Report 2019/20 and Funding Strategy Statement (FSS).
-The FSS is available from www.gmpf.org.uk and the Annual Report will be published on the website following the completion of the external audit of GMPF's 2019/20 Statement of Accounts.
+Further information is published in the Greater Manchester Pension Fund Annual Report 2020/21 and Funding Strategy Statement (FSS).
+The FSS is available from www.gmpf.org.uk and the Annual Report will be published on the website following the completion of the external audit of GMPF's Statement of Accounts 2020/21.

-2. Accounting Policies
+2. Accounting policies

-Basis of preparation: The accounts have been prepared on an accruals basis.
+Basis of preparation:

+The accounts have been prepared on an accruals basis.
 That is, income and expenditure is recognised as it is earned or incurred including contributions receivable and pension benefits payable.
-The exception is that individual and bulk transfers, due to uncertainty over final settlement and timing of payments, are recognised on a received or paid basis.
+The exceptions are that individual and bulk transfers (due to uncertainty over final settlement and timing of payments) and advance payment of employer contributions are recognised on a received or paid basis.
+There are no accounting standards issued but not adopted in the preparation of the financial statements

-Financial assets and liabilities: On initial recognition, GMPF is required to classify financial assets and liabilities into amortised cost, fair value through profit and loss, fair value through other comprehensive income investments.
+Financial assets and liabilities:

+On initial recognition, GMPF is required to classify financial assets and liabilities into amortised cost, fair value through profit and loss, fair value through other comprehensive income investments.
 Financial assets may be classified as at fair value through profit and loss only if such classification eliminates or significantly reduces a measurement or recognition of inconsistency.

+Contribution income:

-Contribution income: Normal contributions, both from the members and from the employer, are accounted for on an accruals basis at the percentage rate recommended by the fund actuary in the payroll period to which they relate.
+Normal contributions, both from the members and from the employer, are accounted for on an accruals basis at the percentage rate recommended by the fund actuary in the payroll period to which they relate.
 Employer funding contributions are accounted for on the due dates on which they are payable under the schedule of contributions set by the scheme actuary or on receipt if earlier than the due date.

 Employers' augmentation contributions and pensions strain contributions are accounted for in the period in which the liability arises.
 Any amount due in year but unpaid will be classed as a current financial asset.
-Amounts not due until future years are classed as long-term financial assets
+Amounts not due until future years are classed as long-term financial assets.

-Additional Voluntary Contributions (AVC): GMPF provides an AVC scheme for its contributors, the assets of which are invested separately from GMPF.
+Additional Voluntary Contributions (AVC):

+GMPF provides an AVC scheme for its contributors, the assets of which are invested separately from GMPF.
 These AVC sums are not included in GMPF's financial statements because GMPF has no involvement in the management of these assets.
 Members participating in this arrangement each receive an annual statement confirming the amount held in their account and the movements in the year.
 Further details are provided in Note 24.

-Additional Voluntary Contributions Income: Where a member is able and chooses to use their AVC fund to buy scheme benefits, this is treated on a cash basis and is categorised within Transfers In.
+Additional Voluntary Contributions Income:

+Where a member is able and chooses to use their AVC fund to buy scheme benefits, this is treated on a cash basis and is categorised within Transfers In.

+Investment Income:

-Investment Income: Interest, property rent and dividends on fixed interest and equity investments and on short-term deposits has been accounted for on an accruals basis.
+Interest, property rent and dividends on fixed interest and equity investments and on short-term deposits has been accounted for on an accruals basis.

-Accrued Investment Income: Accrued investment income has been categorised within investments in accordance with the appropriate Pensions Statement of Recommended Practice (SORP).
+Accrued Investment Income:

+Accrued investment income has been categorised within investments in accordance with the appropriate Pensions Statement of Recommended Practice (SORP).

+Foreign Income:

-Foreign Income: Foreign income is translated into sterling at the rate applicable at the date of conversion.
-Income due at the year-end is translated at the rate applicable at 31 March 2020.
+Foreign income is translated into sterling at the rate applicable at the date of conversion.
+Income due at the year-end is translated at the rate applicable at 31 March 20210.

+Foreign Investments:

-Foreign Investments: Foreign investments are translated at the exchange rate applicable at 1 March 2020.
+Foreign investments are translated at the exchange rate applicable at 31 March 2021.
 Any gains or losses arising on translation of investments into sterling are accounted for as a change in market value of investment.